-Objectives Strategies Progress Update Counseling and Information and Referral (CCIR) services to 75% or more of the individuals currently working in facilities and on crews.
-Montana Department of Labor and Industry Apprenticeship Diversity and Equity Officer presented to the Business Services Team in January 2022 and Business Services Specialist will be working closely with her to expand apprenticeship opportunities for VRBS clients.
+Objectives Strategies Progress Update developed with providers in various parts of the state: Aspen Adult Services (Helena), Counterpoint (Livingston), and Montana Employment Consultants (Billings). - A statewide goal called an OGSM (Objective, Goal, Strategy, Measure) was developed in collaboration with the Director of Montana's Department of Public Health and Human Services (DPHHS) to provide Career Counseling and Information and Referral (CCIR) services to 75% or more of the individuals currently working in facilities and on crews. - Montana Department of Labor and Industry Apprenticeship Diversity and Equity Officer presented to the Business Services Team in January 2022 and Business Services Specialist will be working closely with her to expand apprenticeship opportunities for VRBS clients.
 1.3 Improve the quality of VRBS services.
-1.3.1 Provide high quality, holistic, long- term, relationship-based counseling services.
+1.3.1 Provide high quality, holistic, longterm, relationship-based counseling services.
 1.3.2 Integrate counselors with the internal team structure of subject matter experts.
 All VRBS Counselors and support staff are required to participate in one of several available teams.
 Teams include: Assistive Technology (AT) Team, Customized Employment (CE) Team, Quality Assurance (QA) Team, Youth Services Team, Business Services Team, Self-Employment Team, Support Staff 101, and Deaf & Hard of Hearing Team.
 VRBS' AT Team meets monthly and sends out a monthly newsletter on topics relevant to VR Counselors, including how to better incorporate AT into the VR process.
-AT Team also completed and published an AT Assessment tool for VR Counselors to use with clients and determine benefits of AT for the individual client.
-MonTECH presented to our Community Rehabilitation Provider network in August 2021 on AT available to assist with on-the-job supports and to all VRBS staff on Montana Assistive Technology Loan Program in January 2022.
-Team leaders have joined other teams to assist in information sharing among the various Teams and all Pre-ETS staff have a subject
+AT Team also completed and published an AT Assessment tool for VR Counselors to use with

-Objectives Strategies Progress Update matter expert designation in one of the following areas: Blind & Low Vision, Deaf and Hard of Hearing, foster care youth, mental health, and addictions.
-Designated VRBS staff person participating on National Veteran's Committee through CSAVR.
-Business Services Specialist worked extensively with other States and Marc Gold and Associates (MG&A) to develop a nationally recognized fidelity scale for CE services that has been added to the CE contracts for 2022.
+Objectives Strategies Progress Update clients and determine benefits of AT for the individual client. - MonTECH presented to our Community Rehabilitation Provider network in August 2021 on AT available to assist with on-the-job supports and to all VRBS staff on Montana Assistive Technology Loan Program in January 2022. - Team leaders have joined other teams to assist in information sharing among the various Teams and all Pre-ETS staff have a subject matter expert designation in one of the following areas: Blind & Low Vision, Deaf and Hard of Hearing, foster care youth, mental health, and addictions. - Designated VRBS staff person participating on National Veteran's Committee through CSAVR. - Business Services Specialist worked extensively with other States and Marc Gold and Associates (MG&A) to develop a nationally recognized fidelity scale for CE services that has been added to the CE contracts for 2022.
 1.4 Increase the percentage of clients meeting and exceeding WIOA performance indicators.
 1.4.1 Use measurable skill gains to increase quality of placements and outcomes.
 1.4.2 Train counselors on measurable skill gains and regularly monitor their accuracy.
 VRBS wrote and published a Measurable Skills Gain (MSG) procedure.
 Program Support and Operations Bureau Chief working with programmers for the new case management system, Madison, to develop an MSG Report to track and measure skills gains per counselor as well as additional reports on other performance measures.
-Training on MSGs has been provided to VRBS staff on several occasions including at Go Live with Madison (June 28-July 2, 2021) and again on September 9, 2021 earlier.
+Training on MSGs has been provided to VRBS staff on several occasions including at Go Live with

+Objectives Strategies Progress Update Madison (June 28-July 2, 2021) and again on September 9, 2021

 Goal 2: Youth Engagement.
 Montana youth with disabilities are effectively engaged in vocational exploration and work readiness training.

-VRBS is working to enhance its Pre-Employment and Transition Services (Pre-ETS) programming to shift the culture around disability and work at a younger age - changing individual and family expectations and helping young people to begin work
+VRBS is working to enhance its Pre-Employment and Transition Services (Pre-ETS) programming to shift the culture around disability and work at a younger age - changing individual and family expectations and helping young people to begin work earlier.